academe/omnipay-datatrans/README.md

 ## Redirect Mode

-This is the standard mode for authorizing a payment, where the user will be taken to a remove payment form and returned when they have finished.
+This is the standard mode for authorizing a payment, where the user will be taken to a remote payment form and returned when they have finished.

 The redirect can be either a `POST` or a `GET` redirect, defaulting to `POST`.
 The `setRedirectmethod()` parameter takes either "GET" or "POST" to set the